Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots

 \section{Abstract}

-As autonomous robots become increasingly ubiquitous, more attention is being paid to the security of robotic operation.
-Autonomous robots can be seen as cyber-physical systems that transverse the virtual realm and operate in the human dimension.
-As a consequence, securing the operation of autonomous robots goes beyond securing data, from sensor input to mission instructions, towards securing the interaction with their environment.
-There is a lack of research towards methods that would allow a robot to ensure that both its sensors and actuators are operating correctly without external feedback.
-This paper introduces a robotic mission encoding method that serves as an end-to-end validation framework for autonomous robots.
-In particular, we put our framework into practice with a proof of concept describing a novel map encoding method that allows robots to navigate an objective environment with almost-zero a priori knowledge of it, and to validate operational instructions.
-We also demonstrate the applicability of our framework through experiments with real robots for two different map encoding methods.
-The encoded maps inherit all the advantages of traditional landmark-based navigation, with the addition of cryptographic hashes that enable end-to-end information validation.
-This end-to-end validation can be applied to virtually any aspect of robotic operation where there is a predefined set of operations or instructions given to the robot.
+As autonomous robots are becoming more widespread, more attention is being paid to the security of robotic operation.
+Autonomous robots can be seen as cyber-physical systems: they can operate in virtual, physical, and human realms.
+Therefore, securing the operations of autonomous robots requires not only securing their data (e.g., sensor inputs and mission instructions) but securing their interactions with their environment.
+There is currently a deficiency of methods that would allow robots to securely ensure their sensors and actuators are operating correctly without external feedback.
+This paper introduces an encoding method and end-to-end validation framework for the missions of autonomous robots.
+In particular, we present a proof of concept of a map encoding method, which allows robots to navigate realistic environments and validate operational instructions with almost zero {\it a priori} knowledge.
+We demonstrate our framework using two different encoded maps in experiments with simulated and real robots.
+Our encoded maps have the same advantages as typical landmark-based navigation, but with the added benefit of cryptographic hashes that enable end-to-end information validation.
+Our method is applicable to any aspect of robotic operation in which there is a predefined set of actions or instructions given to the robot.